 The Japanese word jikan refers to the silence between two thoughts.
 In this vein, my work is an attempt to render temporary, fleeting moments of beauty, balance, and stillness visible.
 Some of the paintings rely on forms observable in the natural world, which I have distilled to geometric patterns and then further deconstructed.
 Others are responses to field studies involving physical experiences and sound recordings.
 All of them represent the ethereal beauty and complexity of our inner human landscapes.
 I tend to think of my work less as paintings and more as objects that, when placed together in multiples, engage in a form of communion with one another.

 Dietlind Vander Schaaf holds an MFA from the University of San Francisco and an MA from the University of Southern Maine.
-Her work has been described in terms of it’s focus on “showcasing the wax itself, encasing objects as if they were ancient artifacts” (Orlando Sentinel) and as the transformation of “disparate materials into elegantly simple compositions of pattern and grace” (Artscope magazine).
-She has exhibited her paintings nationally and was recently featured in Maine Home + Design magazine’s “One to Watch” profile on standout artists in Maine.
-The recipient of a Maine Arts Commission Artist Project Grant and the Juror’s Award in association with the 10th Annual International Encaustic Conference, Vander Schaaf currently serves as president elect of New England WAX.
-She teaches workshops throughout New England.
+Her work has been described as the transformation of “disparate objects into elegantly simple compositions of pattern and grace” (Artscope).
+She has exhibited nationally and was featured in the April 2016 Maine Home + Design magazine’s profile “One to Watch” on standout artists in Maine.
+Vander Schaaf is a Core Instructor for R&F Handmade Paints and the president of New England Wax.
+She is the recipient of grants from the Maine Arts Commission and International Encaustic Artists, a Tending Space Artist Fellowship from the Hemera Foundation, and the Juror’s Award in association with the 10th International Encaustic Conference.
+In addition, she is a 200 hr Kripalu yoga teacher working on her 500 hr certification.